BSidesMUC/BsidesMunich2020/_talks/01-05_OWASP_IoT_Top_Ten.md

 ---
 layout: talk
-title: "How to shield and IoT product from the OWASP IoT top 10"
+title: "How to shield an IoT product from the OWASP IoT top 10"
 details: true
 track: 1
 accepted: true